istio/istio.io/content/en/docs/setup/getting-started/index.md

 ## Next steps

-Congratulations on completing the installation!
+Congratulations on completing the evaluation installation!

-These tasks are a great place for beginners to start using Istio features:
+These tasks are a great place for beginners to further evaluate Istio's features usisng this `demo` installation:

 - [Request routing](/docs/tasks/traffic-management/request-routing/)
 - [Fault injection](/docs/tasks/traffic-management/fault-injection/)